fleury12/DevSecOps-Project/README.md

 - Click on the "Install without restart" button to install these plugins.

 **Add DockerHub Credentials:**
+To allow jenkin to have acces to your dockerub accoutn, you need to set you dockerhub credential in jenkins
 - To securely handle DockerHub credentials in your Jenkins pipeline, follow these steps:
   - Go to "Dashboard" → "Manage Jenkins" → "Manage Credentials."
   - Click on "System" and then "Global credentials (unrestricted)."